saucelabs/elemental-next/frontend/docs/updated-tips/69-safari/ruby.md

 ## Intro

 Since Selenium 2.45.0, in order to use SafariDriver, you need to manually install the SafariDriver browser extension.
-Let's step through how to do it and make sure it's working.

-## Use Case
+## A Solution

 Running your Selenium tests on a different browser tends to require additional setup, and [SafariDriver](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) is no exception.

+The following example will go through how to do it and make sure it's working.

 ## Example